What is a Wildfire? Exploring Types and Definitions

 The National Geographic defines wildfires as uncontrolled fires that burn in wildland vegetation, often in rural areas.
 They can burn in forests, grasslands and other ecosystems and have been a part of life on Earth for hundreds of millions of years.

-Types of Wildfires
+The Three Types of Wildfires

 Surface wildfires move rapidly through an area and can reach speeds of up to fourteen miles-per-hour.
 However, the soil’s moisture often prevents the ignition of the humus layer, protecting the soil and the organisms within it.